jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$ f(x) = \textrm{Normal}(x\,|\,\mu, \sigma) $$

-In this notation, the combination of the parameters $\mu$ and $\sigma$ together give a distribution.
-The
+In this notation, the combination of the parameters $\mu$ and $\sigma$ together give a distribution. $\textrm{Normal}$ is just a family of distributions, and does not become a real distribution before parameters are put in.

 ## The law of total probability, joint an marginal distributions